yacinebouaouni/LeetCode-Solutions/README.md

 * It's helpful to use extra variables as arguments of the DFS function when we have multiple choices like either go left or right.
 (Check [Longest Zigzag Path in Binary Tree](https://leetcode.com/problems/longest-zigzag-path-in-a-binary-tree/description/))
 * Be careful, sometime the call stack of the DFS is equal to the height of the tree which is log2(N) when it's balanced and N worst case.
 * In some problems, you need to first return the value for both left and right DFS then do the computation for the current node (Check [Lowest Common Ancestor]())
+### BT BFS
+* It's more convenient and optimal to use an iterative approach with BFS
+* Doing computations on each level is possible by saving the length of the queue and then looping on that length and adding children.
+This insures that we loop only through the elements of the present level.